 The large leaves can also be sauteed like spinach, or added to soups and stews.
 ‘Italian Cress’ matures in just 30 days.

 You can find packets of 500 seeds available from Walmart.

 Back in my yard in Oklahoma, I had a big, beautiful oak tree that dropped gorgeous leaves and tiny acorns all over the front lawn every fall.

 The ‘Red Dragon’ cultivar, with its serrated, oak-leaf-shaped leaves, reminds me of that tree.

 Except for the fact that my oak tree’s leaves didn’t feature a red vein branching through the center.
 How neat is that?

 This is the perfect variety for a deliciously striking salad.
 And with its mildly peppery flavor, you can serve it to guests who’ve never tried arugula before for a flavorful, but not overbearing, first impression.

-Another slow-grower, this plant matures in 45 days, reaching a height of just 5-6 inches at maturity.
+Another slow-grower, this plant matures in 45 days, reaching a height of just five to six inches at maturity.